PushpakJagtap/Pushpak_Website/content/project/barrier/index.md

 +++

-Barrier functions play the analogous role for safety to that of Lyapunov functions for stability.
-Such functions have the potential to alleviate the issue of so-called _curse of dimensionality_ (i.e., computational complexity grows exponentially with the dimension of the state set) in formal verification and synthesis of dynamical systems using discretization-based techniques.
+Barrier functions play an analogous role for safety to that of Lyapunov functions for stability.
+Such functions have the potential to alleviate the issue of the so-called _curse of dimensionality_ (i.e., computational complexity grows exponentially with the dimension of the state set) in formal verification and synthesis of dynamical systems using discretization-based techniques.

 In recent years, there have been many results providing verification and synthesis for safety properties.
 Here, we are interested in extending those ideas of utilizing barrier functions for formal verification and synthesis of (stochastic) hybrid systems against a more general class of high-level specifications (e.g. those expressed in linear temporal logic or (in)finite strings over automata).